-Thanks to the support of 2MBS donors and supporters the Fine Music Young Virtuoso Award is an annual feature of the Fine Music Emerging Artists program.
+Thanks to the support of 2MBS donors and supporters, the Fine Music Young Virtuoso Award is an annual feature of the Fine Music Emerging Artists program.
+We are proud to present the outstanding finalists, their accompanists, and the awesome team of adjudicators.

 Roger Benedict, Viola soloist and Conductor, Emerging Artist Patron